 Christopher Nolan’s latest film, Tenet, a film that I have been greatly anticipating, is being released in theatres this coming weekend.
-With every other major blockbuster being delayed into this fall or next year, it is one of the first times in that one hundred and ninety-two days that a film almost certainly best experienced in a cinema on the biggest screen available is actually being released to cinemas.
+With every other major blockbuster delayed into this fall or next year, it is one of the first times in that one hundred and ninety-two days that a film almost certainly best experienced in a cinema on a giant screen is actually being released to cinemas.

-On the other hand, there is a worldwide pandemic on.
+On the other hand, there is a worldwide pandemic happening right now.
 Two hundred thousand people a day are catching COVID-19 worldwide, and anywhere from 4,000 to 6,000 people are dying from it.

-So I take it back, I am not actually at a crossroads.
-I won’t be seeing Tenet in a cinema, and I don’t think you should either.
-I live in Vancouver, Canada, a place that is handling the pandemic relatively well, too.
-We currently have fewer than 1000 active cases, and only about 20 people in the ICU as a result of the disease, so things are relatively safe.
-That’s no reason to start taking risks though, and public gatherings –especially in closed rooms like cinemas– are a really great way to spread the damned thing.
+So I take it back; I am not actually at a crossroads.
+I won’t see Tenet in a cinema, and I don’t think you should either.
+I live in Vancouver, Canada, which is handling the pandemic relatively well, too.
+We currently have fewer than 1000 active cases and only about 20 people in the ICU as a direct result of the disease, so things are relatively safe.
+That’s no reason to start taking risks, though, and public gatherings –especially in closed rooms like cinemas– are a great way to spread the damned thing.

-We live in a golden age of content, there are a great many things to watch at home.
-Hell, I am in the middle of covering Montreal’s Fantasia Festival right now which is available 100% online.
-The upcoming Vancouver International Film Festival will be available to viewers across this province online as well.
+We live in a golden age of content; there are many things to watch at home.
+Hell, I am in the middle of covering Montreal’s Fantasia Festival right now, which is available 100% online.
+The upcoming Vancouver International Film Festival will also be available to viewers across this province online.
 Films are coming straight to streaming and on-demand services.
 So my stance is that we all take advantage of that.

 There will be a time for us to return to theatres.
 It probably won’t come at the same time for all of us.
 There’s every chance that it won’t come for our friends in the United States anytime soon.
 For most of us, though, that time is not now.